packmad/AndRmPerm/README.md

 ## Available on Google Play Store

-You can clone this repo or you can comfortably download it from the Google Play Store.
+You can clone this repo or you can comfortably download the app [from the Google Play Store](https://play.google.com/store/apps/details?id=it.unige.dibris.andrmperm).

 ## Description